Single-handed sailing: Hazards

 A sailor tethered to the boat for safety as he reefs sails.

 Falling overboard while single-handed ocean sailing is almost certainly fatal, as there is no one to attempt to recover the crewmember who has fallen overboard.
 However, the nightmare scenario of floating in mid-ocean while watching one's boat sail away under auto-pilot makes many single-handers very cautious.
-Staying on the boat (by careful and thorough use of handholds, lifelines, and tethers) is undoubtedly the best approach for any sailor, but some single-handers tow a rope astern, as a last desperate chance if they should fall overboard.
+Staying on the boat (by careful and thorough use of handholds, lifelines, and tethers) is widely regarded as the best approach for any sailor, but some single-handers tow a rope astern, as a last desperate chance if they should fall overboard.

 Modern technology has given us EPIRB, PLB, SART Radar SART and AIS SART devices which can help recover victims of a man overboard (MOB) incident.
-Additionally the most modern autopilot systems eg NKE Gyropilot have – or can have added as a retro-fit option – remote control handsets which not only allows the autopilot to be remotely controlled from anywhere on the boat but also detects when an individual carrying/wearing one goes over board, sounding the alarm and, depending on type of installation and mode selected, either turning the boat into the wind or locking the rudder hard over on the opposite tack causing the yacht to stall/forereach, in both cases preventing the boat from continuing on its route and allowing a conscious MOB the possibility of getting back aboard.
+Additionally the most modern autopilot systems eg NKE Gyropilot have – or can have added as a retro-fit option – remote control handsets which not only allows the autopilot to be remotely controlled from anywhere on the boat but also detects when an individual carrying/wearing one goes over board, sounding the alarm and, depending on type of installation and mode selected, either turning the boat into the wind or locking the rudder hard over on the opposite tack causing the yacht to stall/fore reach, in both cases preventing the boat from continuing on its route and allowing a conscious MOB the possibility of getting back aboard.

 Falling overboard while single-handed sailing also creates a hazard to navigation for all other vessels as the now-uncontrolled vessel can remain afloat for an extended period.

-One of the greatest challenges facing a lone sailor is managing the need to sleep, since a good watch must be kept at all times while at sea.
-Many single-handers use the technique of napping for 15 to 20 minutes at a time, using a timer to wake them up for periodic look-arounds; with the relatively slow speed of a sailboat, this allows most hazards to be seen in time.
-Again the challenge is greater for racers, given their higher speeds and more intense activity, and some racers have carried out considerable research into getting the maximum benefit from short cat-naps.
-Especially for racing, often routes are chosen that stay away from land, shallow areas and busy shipping routes.
-In the Southern Ocean sailors often do not see another boat for weeks.
-Recreational sailors usually choose a more tropical route (through the Panama Canal) closer to land and have to keep a better lookout for shipping.
-They often stop in ports en route for rest and sightseeing.
-In recent years the Automatic Identification System has become available to non-commercial shipping, providing advance warning of collision risks.
+One of the factors that influence single handed sailing operations is the management of sleep deprivation due to the constant need for monitoring the situation.
+Numerous single sailors make use of the polyphasic sleeping pattern where they sleep for about 15 to 20 minutes at a stretch, giving time for scanning the horizon.
+While in the case of cruising sail boats there would be enough time to spot the possible navigational issues due to their relatively slow speed, it would be different in the case of racing.
+Therefore, in order to reduce possible dangers, race participants choose the route away from shallow coastal areas and congested navigation lanes.
+Recreational sailors tend to go for coastal or tropical voyages that call for extra caution when looking for commercial vessels.
+Moreover, non-commercial ships can also rely on the AIS Automatic Identification System which provides automatic collision warnings.